ZhaohuaFang/Best-decision-for-taxi-driver-and-best-number-of-lanes-in-airport/README.md

 ### Therefore, the second model tells government what is the best width of road if they want to have a higher income while maximizing passenger flow.

+I invent a very useful algorithm in time_interval.py, which can reduce the influence of random factors.